CrestfallenLARP/cfldangerden/content/en/gnoll/modules/the_last_hurrah.md

 plotline: Gnoll- Main
 requirements:

 description: 6:30pmish.
-The remaining gnolls are tracked down and killed, thus ending the gnoll scourge in the area.
+The second wave of gnolls are coming.
+Gno More Gnolls are still suspiciously absent.

 synopsis: |
   ...
-  If gnoll shamans are made during 'Fight The Good Fight', one or several (up to three) Breaking Rituals will be attempted during the fight.
-  The rituals will already be set up.
-The ritual will start when the PCs get within fighting distance.
-If the shaman NPC is hit or interrupted at any time during casting, the ritual will fail and will not be reattempted.
+  Several (up to three) Breaking Rituals will be attempted during the fight.
+The ritual will already be set up, up the path.
+The ritual will start when the PCs get within hearing distance.
+If the shaman NPC dies at any time during casting, that shamans ritual cast will fail and will not be reattempted.
+If they are interrupted and not killed, they will awaken and reattempt the ritual, starting the 10 minute timer over.
   ...
-  The gnolls are ready for the adventurers.
-A large group of gnolls are at the end of the path, rituals set up, ready to go.
-Interrupt the rituals, kill or drive off the gnolls, and end the scourge in the area.

-  The gnolls will pull their punches and retreat before absolutely winning.
+  This module takes place a little further away from the location of 'Fight the Good Fight'.

+  The gnolls are ready for the adventurers, and have a plan of sorts.
+They are attempting to cast Breaking Rituals while the rest hold off the adventurers.
+The ritual will be attempted 3 times (a gnoll shaman dies, dissipates, and 'another' takes it's place).
+If the PCs take the bones, no more rituals can be attempted.
+If someone dies and goes to spirit, the gnoll shaman will abandon the ritual and go to spirit, and chase after the spirit to consume it.

+  Once all the gnoll spirit shamans are dead, the gnolls will retreat into the woods/down the trail.

 outcomes: Gnolls lose Gnolls retreat

-number_of_cast_members: (If enough NPCs, cast all 4 GMG members, in order of importance)
+number_of_cast_members: all
 Roles:
-  - Jacob Coldren
-  - Howard Sadler
-  - Ehrendil Gredove
-  - Azuk
-  - Gnoll Shaman (faction level 2)xup to 3
+  - Gnoll Shaman (Faction level 2, 3 spawns)
-  - Gnoll Glutton (Facton level 2)x2
-  - Gnoll Warrior (Facton level 2)xthe rest
+  - Gnoll Glutton (Faction level 2, spawn until all shaman spawns are dead)xthe rest

 props:
-  - Cap Gun (for cracking sound effect) OR Clackers
+  - Cap Gun and caps (for cracking sound effect)
   - Bones
   - Drums
-  - Bone Knife
+  - Bone or Dull Knife
+  - Blood Pack

 makeup:
 treasure: gnoll teeth